 In case of the secondary follicle the epithelium consists of five layers.
 These layers are composed of interconnected high prismatic cells.
 Gaps between the cells are possible.
 The gap between the oocyte and follicle cells persists as well.
 Here, the zona pelludica originates, which consists of basement membrane material.
-Furthermore, in this stage the theca folliculi (also called theca organ) forms, which derives from stromal cells that in turn enclose the follicle cells.
+In addition, the theca folliculi (also called theca organ) forms in this stage.
+It derives from stromal cells that in turn enclose the follicle cells.

 The tertiary follicle

 The tertiary follicle measures about 1 cm and is surrounded by 6-12 layers.
 The gaps are further grown (follicle antrum) and are filled with follicular fluid (liquor folliculi).
 This is produced by granulosa cells and contains hyaluronic acid.
 The theca folliculi consists of two layers.
-The theca interna which produces steroidal hormones that affect the endometrium.
-Secondly, the theca externa consisting of cells similar to muscles.
-Further, it contains blood vessels and reticular fibers.
+One, the theca interna which produces steroidal hormones that affect the endometrium.
+Two, the theca externa consisting of cells similar to muscles.
+It also contains blood vessels and reticular fibers.

 The graafian follicle

 The graafian follicle measures about 1 centimeter.
 With the graafian follicle the follicle maturation ends.
 The gaps form the follicle antrum, also called antrum folliculi.
 Further, it is filled with the follicular fluid.
 Now, the oocyte is in a hill-shaped protrusion that is described as cumulus oophorus.
 Once the oocyte removes from that hill, it is freely floating in liquid, with theca interna and externa still present.
 Finally, the case raptures and the oocyte releases.
 The ovulation occurs, while the theca interna and externa, as well as the granulosa cells, form the corpus luteum.
 In the ovary, maturity levels are detectable as long as the woman is still fertile.